Close Menu

 There are basic guidelines to follow.
 To successfully change your body composition, you need:

 Fat loss ultimately comes down to your calorie maintenance.
 To lose fat, you must eat fewer calories than you burn.
-Cardiovascular exercise, or combined cardio and resistance exercise, alongside a healthy diet still stands as the best technique for fat loss — there’s just no way around the science.
+Cardiovascular exercise, or combined cardio and resistance exercise, alongside a healthy diet, remains the best technique for fat loss — there’s just no way around the science.
 Losing fat in a safe, sustainable way also means having realistic goals and not depriving your body of the nutrients it needs — disordered eating habits are never worth the risk.

 To build muscle, focus on two main factors: weight training and protein consumption.
 Strength training is essential to changing your body composition — your muscles won’t grow if you don’t challenge them.